Sample Complexity of Black Box Work Extraction: Main Results

-\textbf{(No) work extraction from a single copy of $\rho$}.--- When only a single copy of the unknown state is available, it is, in principle, possible to consider $\rho$ to be a random state drawn from some statistical distribution over all possible density matrices.
-The idea would be to make use of the information about this distribution to extract some work.
-To this end, we assume that $\rho \in \mc{D}_N$ is a random density matrix whose purification leads to a Haar random state.
+When only a single copy of the unknown state is available, it is, in principle, possible to consider $\rho$ to be a random state drawn from some statistical distribution over all possible density matrices.
+In this picture, we assume that a single query to a black box produces a state sampled from a known distribution, motivated by the fact that with only one copy of $\rho$ there is little else that the experimentalist can exploit.
+Thus, in this black box setting, although the underlying distribution is known, the specific instance of the state, produced by the black box, remains unknown.
+The idea then is to use information about this distribution to extract some work.
+To this end, we assume that $\rho \in \mc{D}_N$ is a random full rank density matrix whose purification leads to a Haar random state of dimension $NN'$.
 We prove that it is almost always impossible to extract any nontrivial amount of work (ergotropy) with high probability over possible density matrices from this distribution.
-This result is obtained via a sequence of non-trivial steps, which we outline here, while detailed derivations can be found in Sec.~\ref{append-average-ergotropy} of the Appendix.
+This result is obtained via a sequence of non-trivial steps, which we outline here, while detailed derivations can be found in Sec.~\ref{append-average-ergotropy}.

 Since $\rho$ is a random quantum state, its ergotropy, $\mathrm{Erg}(\rho)$, is a random variable.
-We first prove that the expectation value of this random variable, $\mathbb{E}[\mathrm{Erg}(\rho)]$ is zero.
+For any Hamiltonian $H$ of bounded spectral norm $\|H\|$, we first prove that this expectation value is upper bounded by a quantity which approaches zero as $N'\rightarrow\infty$.
+More precisely, (See Lemma \ref{lem:avg-ergotropy} of Sec.~\ref{append-average-ergotropy}), we prove that

 We then estimate for a random instance of $\rho$ how close $\mathrm{Erg}(\rho)$ is to its expected value.
-Typically, this is proved using measure concentration bounds, which requires Lipschitz continuity.
-However, whether the latter property holds for the ergotropy function has been unknown.
-We show ergotropy to be a Lipschitz continuous function with a Lipschitz constant of $4\norm{H}$.
-This allows us to apply the concentration of measure bound to derive that with a high probability $\mathrm{Erg}(\rho)\leq \gamma$, for even exponentially small $\gamma$.
+Typically, this is proved using measure concentration bounds, which require Lipschitz continuity.
+However, whether the latter property holds for the ergotropy function has been unknown until recently \cite{hovhannisyan2024concentration}.
+We develop a slightly different approach to prove that ergotropy is a Lipschitz continuous function with a Lipschitz constant of $4\norm{H}$.
+This allows us to apply the concentration of measure bound to derive that with a high probability $\mathrm{Erg}(\rho)\leq \gamma$, where $\gamma$ is a small number approaching zero.
 Our results are formally stated via the following theorem.